ami-arkhan/study/codes/various-problem/subset-sum/README.md

 ## Learn:
 - Exhaustive searching method.
-Generate all permutations: n! sets of case generated for n elements.
+Generate all subsets: 2<sup>n</sup>-1 subsets of case generated for n elements.
+Empty set is excluded.
+All subsets must be generated for this problem.

-- Non-Exhaustive searching method.
-Much faster for this problem.
+- Methods: Iterative and Recursive.

-- Pruning: When answer is found no need to generate case for further checking.
+- Used elements marking with: 'array' and 'bits'.